 The honest tradeoff:

-- DIY platform wins when: you have a full-time engineer on the bot, you're running 10k+ conversations per day, you need per-conversation control the vendor won't give you, or your compliance team requires the model to run in your own cloud.
+• DIY platform wins when: you have a full-time engineer on the bot, you're running very high conversation volume daily, you need per-conversation control the vendor won't give you, or your compliance team requires the model to run in your own cloud.
 Most POD stores never cross this line; the operators who do usually also have custom fulfillment.

 The decision is almost always a service.
 The mistake most sellers make is underestimating the tuning work on a managed service (it's real — budget 20 hours over the first 60 days) and overestimating what "no code" means (integrations with Printify and Printful are almost never no-code).